The morning sun

 Love flows on a tentative breeze

 It’s really safe to say that I haven’t dealt very well with my mother’s passing.
 I didn’t have her long enough.
 I didn’t appreciate her enough.
 I didn’t say I love you enough.
 And it occurs to me that I need to express my feelings about her.
-The blog post is a tribute to her.
+This blog post is a tribute to her.

 More than a decade before my mother passed away, she wrote a poem about dying, entitled “I’ve Gone Walking.”
 This message to her seven children is a reminder that life is fleeting and that while we are here we should look for beauty in our imperfect world.

 My mother was a poet, a writer, a water-color artist, an avid quilt-maker, and a home-maker.
 She found great beauty and inspiration in many types of flowers, and to her they mirrored the grace of God.
 She was born in the Great Depression era, suffered through a war-time unlike any America has seen since, and thus understood the value in the small things of life.
 Because of her love for nature, she walked each day.
 She kept her eye on wild flowers that grew along the path and she would tend to them to make sure they stayed beautiful.
 It infuriated her when the city mowed them down and often she scattered seeds to encourage them to grow.

 My mother was beautiful.
 She had the classic beauty of any film star, but was down-to-earth and gracious.
 She was quiet, unassuming, and a little introverted but also full of vim and verve.
 Do you remember the cowardly lion from Wizard of Oz using that expression?

 Be a lion, not a “mowess,”